miguelfreelancer56577/azure-upload-invoice/README.md

 # azure-upload-invoice
-How to use upload and xml to cosmos db
+How to upload an xml to cosmos db